dimanu-py/simple-mars-rover-kata/README.md

 The input string `MMRMMLM` for the rover starting at `0:0:N` will output `2:3:N`.

 Given an input `MMMMMMMMMM` for the rover starting at `0:0:N` will output `0:0:N` due to wrap-around.

+## Description Mars Rover

+To complete the full version of the kata you need to implement the following features:
+- The plateau is represented as a grid with dimensions X and Y
+- The rover can move in a grid of any size
+- The grid may have obstacles.
+In these cases, the rover should stop and report the position where it stopped by prefixing O: to the position.
+For example, if the rover finds an obstacle at 0:3:N, it should report O:0:2:N

 ## Objective